Pancake tortoise

 The pancake tortoise (Malacochersus tornieri) is a species of flat-shelled tortoise in the family Testudinidae.
 The species is native to Tanzania and Kenya.
+There are also small populations in northern Zambia.
 Its common name refers to the flat shape of its shell.

 Etymology

 Both the specific name, tornieri, and an alternate common name, Tornier's tortoise, are in honor of German zoologist Gustav Tornier.

 Taxonomy

 Malacochersus tornieri is the only member of its genus.

 Description

 The pancake tortoise has an unusually thin, flat, flexible shell, which is up to 17.8 cm long.
 While the shell bones of most other tortoises are solid, the pancake tortoise has shell bones with many openings, making it lighter and more agile than other tortoises.
+On the rear of its shell, it has a highly ossified lump that is different from the rest of its bone structure.
 The carapace (top shell) is brown, frequently with a variable pattern of radiating dark lines on each scute (shell plate), helping to camouflage the tortoise in its natural dry habitat.
 The plastron (bottom shell) is pale yellow with dark brown seams and light yellow rays, and the head, limbs and tail are yellow-brown.
 Its bizarre, flattened, pancake-like profile makes this tortoise a sought-after animal in zoological and private collections, leading to its over-exploitation in the wild.